aleksy0000/FID/README.md

 - Accounts must only store metadata

 ## Transactions
-- Only 1 process can append transactions at a time (critical section)
-- Every process must have an account ID associated with it
+- Every transaction must have an account ID associated with it
 - Total debit must always equal to total credit